 Mellissa Jagrup-Lee is one of the founders of Alive & Well Corp.
-She is a Licensed Mental Health Counselor and has been in the field for about 14 years.
+She is a Licensed Mental Health Counselor and has been in the field for over 14 years.
 Mellissa believes that helping people find hope on their journey is essential to creating building blocks to a stronger more together community.
 She helps her clients who include children, teens, adults, couples and families find healthy ways of working through life's stressors and getting back to equilibrium.
-She believes that if she can provide a peaceful, caring and supportive environment that this begins the process of healing.
+She believes that if she can provide a peaceful, caring and supportive environment that begins the process of healing.

 Ruth Cabrera is a Bilingual (Spanish) Mental Health Counselor with over 15 years in progressive leadership capacity in the field of behavior health, committed and highly dedicated with extensive experience in counseling of people from a diverse background.
 I am interested in helping the client develop, enhance and nurture personal resilience by helping them discover their organic capacities for self-healing.